The Home Depot, Inc.

 Bull Case

-World's largest home improvement retailer with 2,350+ stores and 52.4% market share in the home improvement stores industry, creating unmatched purchasing scale and supplier leverage.
+• World's largest home improvement retailer with 2,350+ stores and 52% market share, creating unmatched purchasing scale and supplier leverage that smaller competitors cannot match.

-Average home equity of $181,000 per mortgaged homeowner and median U.S. housing stock age of 45+ years create massive deferred renovation demand that will unlock as rates normalize.
+• Average home equity of $181,000 per mortgaged homeowner and a median U.S. housing stock age of 45+ years create massive deferred renovation demand that should unlock as rates normalize.

 Bear Case

-Tariff exposure on imported steel, aluminum, and Chinese building materials could compress gross margins currently at 33.3%, with limited ability to fully pass through costs in a weak demand environment.
+• Tariff exposure on imported steel, aluminum, and Chinese building materials remains a live risk to the 33.1% gross margin guide given limited ability to fully pass through costs in a weak demand environment.

 Leadership & Competitive Position